The West Wing: Exploration of real world issues

 The West Wing often featured extensive discussion of current or recent political issues.
 After the real-world election of Republican President George W. Bush in 2000, many wondered whether the liberal show could retain its relevance and topicality.
 However, by exploring many of the same issues facing the Bush administration from a Democratic point of view, the show continued to appeal to a broad audience of both Democrats and Republicans.

 In the second-season episode "The Midterms", President Bartlet admonishes fictional radio host Dr. Jenna Jacobs for her views regarding homosexuality at a private gathering at the White House.
 Dr. Jacobs is a caricature of radio personality Dr. Laura Schlessinger, who strongly disapproves of homosexuality.
 Many of the President's biblical references in his comments to Dr. Jacobs appear to have come from an open letter to Dr. Schlessinger, circulated online in early May 2000.
+A few episodes later in that season, a blackboard in Josh Lyman's office had a reference to Bill de Blasio, known at the time as the campaign manager for Hillary Clinton's senatorial candidacy.

 The Bartlet administration experiences a scandal during the second and third seasons that has been compared to the Monica Lewinsky affair.
 President Bartlet has known that he has relapsing-remitting multiple sclerosis (MS) since 1992.
 The scandal centers on President Bartlet's nondisclosure of his illness to the electorate during the election.
-He is investigated by an opposition Congress for defrauding the public and eventually accepts Congressional censure.
+He is investigated by an opposition Congress for defrauding the public and eventually accepts congressional censure.
 Multiple sclerosis advocacy groups praised the show for its accurate portrayal of the symptoms of MS and stressing that it is not fatal.
 The National MS Society commented:

-Following the September 11, 2001 attacks, the start of the third season was postponed for a week, as were most American television premieres that year.
+Following the September 11, 2001, attacks, the start of the third season was postponed for a week, as were most American television premieres that year.
 A script for a special episode was quickly written and began filming on September 21.
 The episode "Isaac and Ishmael" aired on October 3 and addresses the sobering reality of terrorism in America and the wider world, albeit with no specific reference to September 11.
 While "Isaac and Ishmael" received mixed critical reviews, it illustrated the show's flexibility in addressing current events.
 The cast of the show state during the opening of the episode that it is not part of The West Wing continuity.